therealguy90/foundrytodiscord/README.md

 # Foundry to Discord
 A lightweight FoundryVTT module that sends all FoundryVTT messages to a Discord webhook.

-Only supports Pathfinder Second Edition, but anyone is welcome to help add support for other systems.
+Only FULLY supports Pathfinder Second Edition, but anyone is welcome to help add support for other systems.
 Contact me @loki123 on Discord.
+Will work on other systems, but only minimally, such as simple rolls and regular chat.
 May support Starfinder Second Edition when it comes out officially.

 What it supports: